stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 values in Idris.
 The possible patterns correspond to a data type's data constructors.

-* We can *bind* variables to values in a patter or use an underscore as a placeholder for a value that's not needed on the right hand side of an implementation.
+* We can *bind* variables to values in a pattern or use an underscore as a placeholder for a value that's not needed on the right hand side of an implementation.